wuyang1002431655/tango_with_django_19/manuscript/chapter-acks.md

 We would also like to thank all the people who have helped to improve this resource by sending us comments, suggestions, git issues and pull requests.
 If you've sent in changes over the years, please do remind us if you are not on the list!

-%% Keep the BEGIN and END for the sorting script to work!
+%% Keep the BEGIN and END for the sorting script to know where the list starts and ends.
 %% BEGIN ACKNOWLEDGEMENTS LIST

 Adam Kikowski,